Undergraduate Handbook

 Program Dismissal is the result of two conditions: (1) the student has been readmitted to the College of Allied Health Sciences following Academic Suspension, and (2) the readmitted student fails to earn a semester GPA of 2.5 or higher.
 As stated above, a student who has been reinstated after Academic Suspension is on Academic Probation and will remain so until the student’s UC GPA has increased to 2.5 or higher.
 A student on Academic Probation following Academic Suspension, who fails to earn a 2.5 semester GPA, will face Program Dismissal from the College of Allied Health Sciences.

-Once the readmitted student returns to Good Academic Standing (cumulative UC GPA 2.5 or higher), if the cumulative UC GPA ever drops below 2.5, s/he is subject to Program Dismissal.
+Once the readmitted student returns to Good Academic Standing (cumulative UC GPA 2.5 or higher), if the cumulative UC GPA ever drops below 2.5, the student is subject to Program Dismissal.
 The student’s CAHS program is closed noting Program Dismissal.

 Students who are dismissed from CAHS with a GPA < 2.0 may also be subject to the university’s Academic Dismissal policy which denies all future registration privileges at the University.